yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - You can change the name of each row, the balance type, and the currency to display.
 Also Active/Inactive items.

-- Hide row when options: Never, Always(Disable), Zero balance, Positive >= 0 balance, Negative <= 0 balance.
+- Hide row when options: Never, Always(Disable), balance=X, balance >= X, balance <= X. DEFAULT FOR X is ZERO ...
+You can set X to any value (positive or negative) ...
+NOTE: If you select Menu Option Hide Decimal Places, AND set an X value with no decimals, then on auto-hidden rows ......... the X value will be truncated when comparing to X. This means that X=0 would include -0.99 to +0.99 (example)

 - Row separator: optionally put horizontal lines above / below rows to separate sections
+- Blink: Enables the blinking of the selected rows (when displayed / visible)

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
 Click on the widget to config:
          - In the row selector: